Study Abroad FAQs

 If the program is cancelled during the application phase:

 Once you submit your applications to study abroad, the $50 application fee is not refundable.
-However, if your program is then cancelled and you wish to study abroad in a future term instead, we can apply the $50 application fee to a future application.

 If the program is cancelled after students have been accepted and have signed the Study Abroad Contract: